jdelezenne/Codex/index.md

 # 💻 Hardware

-Overview of the architecture of a computer system and its fundamental components.
+An overview of the architecture of a computer system and its fundamental components.

 [💻 Computer](https://www.notion.so/juliendelezenne/Computer-70c2c3fbbc29446782e02b8e0e6be940){:target="_blank"}